Ornella Vanoni: Artistic career

-In 1976, Vanoni collaborated with Vinicius de Moraes and Toquinho on the song "La voglia, la pazzia, l'incoscienza e l'allegria".
+In 1976, Vanoni collaborated with Vinicius de Moraes and Toquinho on the album La voglia, la pazzia, l'incoscienza, l'allegria, best remembered for its title track "La voglia, la pazzia".
 During the 1980s, she released "Ricetta di donna", "Uomini", and "Ti lascio una canzone" (with Gino Paoli).
 In 1989, she returned to the Sanremo Music Festival with the song "Io come farò".
 In 1999, she recorded "Alberi", a duet with Enzo Gragnaniello.
-In 2004 she released an album of duets with Paoli to celebrate her 70th birthday.
+In 2004, she released an album of duets with Paoli to celebrate her 70th birthday.

-In addition to her music career, Ornella Vanoni was active in other creative fields, starring in stage and TV shows, movies.
-In January 1977 she posed nude for the Italian edition of Playboy magazine and requested a statuette by her long time friend the artist Arnaldo Pomodoro as payment.

-The inclusion of her song "L'Appuntamento" (1970) in the soundtrack of Steven Soderbergh's Ocean's Twelve in 2004 sparked a worldwide renewal of interest in her music.
+In addition to her music career, Vanoni was active in other creative fields, starring in stage and in television shows and movies.
+In January 1977, she posed nude for the Italian edition of Playboy magazine and requested a statuette by her long-time friend the artist Arnaldo Pomodoro as payment.
+The inclusion of her song "L'appuntamento" (1970) on the soundtrack of Steven Soderbergh's Ocean's Twelve in 2004 sparked a worldwide renewal of interest in her music.
 The soundtrack of the Danish film Toscana (2022, Netflix) also featured the song.